mricon/ingress-fieldplan/README.md

 1. Works on Python 3
 2. Generates more efficient solutions requiring fewer iterations
 3. Generates an efficient capture plan in addition to the fielding plan
-4. Uses Google Directions API for precise distances (optional, requires an API key)
+4. Uses Google Directions API for precise distances (recommended, requires an API key)
 5. Supports walking, biking, and driving plans (mostly relevant with Google Directions)

 The main perk of this implementation is the Google Spreadsheet fielding plan,